Robert J. and Nancy D. Carney Institute for Brain Science

 Quantitative Scholars Program

-The innovative program enables Carney researchers to expand their quantitative capabilities, while supporting undergraduate training in the application of data science and computational methods to brain science.
+The innovative co-mentoring program helps Carney researchers expand their quantitative capabilities while supporting undergraduate training in the application of data science and computational methods to brain science.

 Sample projects from 2025: